OpenTechStrategies/docs/oss-dev-checklist.md

   [github.com/PCNI/outreach-app](https://github.com/PCNI/outreach-app),
   etc.

-  The goal of this advice is to avoid having parts of a project spread out across the GitHub accounts of various individuals or contractors.
-It's fine for people to have unofficial forks of a project in their own accounts.
-But in order to ensure that the latest development sources are always easily recognizeable, there should be a policy that any development work that is incorporated into the project goes immediately into the appropriate official repository -- indeed, the way one can tell that a change has been officially incorporated into the project is precisely by the fact that it has entered one of the official repositories.
+  The purpose of this policy is to avoid having parts of a project spread out across the GitHub accounts of various individuals and contractors.
+When a project is spread out like that, it's difficult for people to figure out what they need to watch, or where they should obtain source code from.
+It's fine for developers to have unofficial forks of a project in their own accounts, of course.
+But the latest official development sources should always be easily identifiable by their location in the official namespace.
+When a change is checked in to one of the official repositories, that means the change has been accepted by the project.

 * <a href="#vc-docs-etc" id="vc-docs-etc" >**Version documentation, design diagrams, etc, as well as code.**</a>